Stamps International Requirement

 Mental Health Abroad: If you have been diagnosed with a mental illness and are currently being treated, research conditions in your host country to find out the kind and level of care that is available.
 Some countries may not offer the kind of support your health care provider recommends.

-LGBT Issues Abroad: Laws and customs regarding LGBT vary widely by country.
+LGBTQA Issues Abroad: Laws and customs regarding LGBT vary widely by country.
 Carefully research acceptability in your host country before putting yourself in a potentially dangerous situation.
-And, talk to staff the U-M Spectrum Center.
+Start with the U.S. Department of State website.

 Disabilities Abroad: Many kinds of disabilities can be managed abroad.
 Find resources on how to do this at Mobility International USA